xjlin0/ZIPmap/README.md

-This is a personal practice of Leaflet GeoJSON Tile Layer, based on bootstrap-ruby/sinatra-bootstrap.
+This is a personal practice of Leaflet GeoJSON Tile Layer serving by a remote Geoserver (AJAX/JSONP), based on bootstrap-ruby/sinatra-bootstrap.
 Preparing for the US census data